Creator of Ukrainian anti-graft database accused of embezzlement - prosecutor

-The boss of the software company, Yuriy Novikov, strongly denied the accusation and a leading anti-graft non-governmental organisation also expressed doubts about the case.

-The database of lawmakers' and officials' asset declarations was meant to be a cornerstone of the government's Western-backed reform drive.
+The database of MPs' and officials' wealth declarations was meant to be a cornerstone of the government's Western-backed reform drive.
 But the scheme has been mired in scandal, and activists say vested interests have tried to sabotage it.

 "Novikov decided to embezzle the funds and evade taxation," Lutsenko told lawmakers during a report to parliament.